guruprasadsingirikonda/project/README.md

 kubectl get svc  (you'll find deployment profileweb-svc on which port its running. just put the server IP along with the port will see the page. eg: 10.10.2.1:30130)

-By default kubernetes is having high availability for eg: if one of the pod got killed or deleted immediatley another pod will spun up.
+Deployment is highly available because it has x no.of replicas. eg: if one of the pod got killed or deleted immediatley another pod will spun up.

 In production cases can use HPA for PODS, AutoScaler for Nodes, Metrics-server for monitoring and etc..